jcrossley3/infinibox/torquebox-2x/jboss/standalone/configuration/README.md

 ### Clustered ###
 HornetQ configuration uses UDP-based multicast.
 It may not work on some Cloud (Iaas) providers

+Note that the UDP-based broadcast group IP address and port have been added to the *socket-binding-group*
+>
+> <socket-binding name="hornetq-broadcast-group" port="0" multicast-address="231.7.7.7" multicast-port="9876"/>
+>

 ### ASYNCIO Journaling ###
 The AIO journal type has two dependencies: